ianhaggerty/backbone-sails/README.md

 Backbone.Sails
 ==============

-# *This project has now been discontinued*.
-Please contact me if you are interested in picking up the development of this project.

 Backbone.Sails is a plugin that aims to leverage to best of a [Sails](http://sailsjs.org/#/) backend within a [Backbone](http://backbonejs.org/#) frontend.

 #### Intro